navjot888/MYFITAPP/README.md

 5 Supports both the portrait and landscape.

 ## FEATURES WITH USE CASES ##

-1 Using activities instead of FRAGMENTS\
+1. Using activities instead of fragments
-2 Threading\
+2. Threading
 - Timer / Clock
-3 Gestures\
+3. Gestures
 - Lists, navigation, Layouts
-4 Animations\
+4. Animations
 - Transition between views
-5 Internet Connectivity
+5. Internet Connectivity

 ## DRAWABLES ##
 Drawables includes the images that the app includes for the User Interface to look attractive and acceptable to the user.